PrestaShop/docs/src/content/1.7/development/internationalization/localization-packs.md

 Wordings in the software are exported into [Crowdin][crowdin], a translation platform.
 This allows contributors to translate these into all supported languages.

-Each night, a cron job fetches translations from Crowdin, update the [PrestaShop/TranslationFiles repository][translation-files-repo] with new updates, and deploy translations to domain i18n.prestashop.com.
+Each night, a cron job fetches translations from Crowdin, updates the [PrestaShop/TranslationFiles repository][translation-files-repo] with new updates, and deploys translations to domain i18n.prestashop.com.

 i18n.prestashop.com is a domain hosted by PrestaShop company to store all supported Languages Localization Packages.
 This is the domain where localization packs are downloaded when you use the "Download a Language Pack" feature in Back Office.